Purpose

 Talk to your child's health care provider for more guidance if:

-- Your child has any medical condition that puts them at higher risk for infection,
+- Your child has any medical condition that puts them at higher risk for infection or is pregnant.

 Key